tcmj/tcmj-pug-enums/README.md

-# tcmj-iso
+# tcmj-pug-enums
-The tcmj iso project can be seen as a toolkit to create high quality java enum classes from a live datasource.
-It should be used if you need or want very actual data for example the list of all countries including their iso codes.
+The tcmj pug enums project is a toolkit to create high quality java enum classes from any datasources.
+It should be used if you need or want very actual data for example the list of all countries including their iso codes or something like that.

 [TOC]

-## tcmj-api
+## tcmj-pug-enums-api
-Public API interfaces of the whole framework and model classes.
+Public API interfaces of the whole framework and model classes including a fluent version.

-## tcmj-iso-datasources
+## tcmj-pug-enums-datasources
-Various implementations to load data from (Web pages, Json sources).
+Various implementations to load data from (Web pages, Json sources, CSV, ...).

-## tcmj-iso-builder
+## tcmj-pug-enums-builder
-Here you can find some ClassBuilder implementations used to create the java source code files.
+ClassBuilder implementations used to create the java source code files.
+At the moment we have a plain StringBuilder version, a [JavaPoet](https://github.com/square/javapoet) version and a [CodeModel](https://mvnrepository.com/artifact/com.sun.codemodel/codemodel) variant

-## tcmj-iso-exporter
+## tcmj-pug-enums-exporter
-Export your data to file or compile directly to a class loader or simply report to a logfile
+Export your data to file or compile directly to a class loader or simply report it to console (log)

-## tcmj-iso-generator
+## tcmj-pug-enums-maven-plugin
-[WIP] Fluent API and some examples
+Amazing maven plugin which can be used to configure all things in a maven like style to get your enum ready!